 Confidentiality of Insurance Records

 If you use health insurance to pay part of you therapy fees, or are a member of a managed care plan, your plan requires you to authorize release of all treatment records to plan representatives whenever you submit a claim for benefits.

 Most insurance companies require information regarding diagnosis, session format, date of onset and duration of symptoms, and dates seen in therapy.
 Managed care organizations, however, ask for much more information about you and your symptoms, as well as a detailed treatment plan.
-It is common for managed care organizations, and some fee-for-service insurance plans, to require photocopies of individual session treatment records.
+It is common for managed care organizations, and some fee-for-service insurance plans, to require photocopies of individual session progress notes.

 In order to protect patient privacy to the extent possible, Psychotherapy Associates policy is to respond to requests for chart photocopies by instead offering to send a brief summary of symptoms and treatment progress.
 If this is not acceptable to managed care reviewers, photocopies from your cart will be reviewed by your therapist prior to submission to the managed care organization.
 When information of a particularly sensitive nature is involved, you will be consulted before any information is released.

 If you request, you will be provided with a copy of any report which your therapist submits to your insurance carrier.

 In most cases, you have the right to pay for services personally to avoid submission of information to you insurer.
 Medicare and some other insurers, however, do not allow clinicians who provide services to those they insure to treat their insureds privately.